 The defining symbol of the city according to Mexican painter (and admirer) Diego Rivera, the Teatro Sauto (1863) on Plaza de la Vigía's south side is one of Cuba's finest theaters and famous for its superb acoustics.
 The lobby is graced by marble Greek goddesses and the ceiling in the main hall bears paintings of the muses.

 Three balconies enclose this 775-seat theater, which features a floor that can be raised to convert the auditorium into a ballroom.
-The original theater curtain is a painting of Matanzas' very own Puente de la Concordia, and notables like Soviet dancer Anna Pavlova have performed here.
-The theater will reopen, after a long restoration, in 2017.
+The original theater curtain is a painting of Matanzas' very own Puente de la Concordia, and notables like Russian dancer Anna Pavlova have performed here.
+The theater was due to reopen after a long restoration in 2019.